Ed Westfall

-Edwin Vernon Westfall (born September 19, 1940) is a Canadian former professional ice hockey player who played 18 seasons in the National Hockey League with the Boston Bruins and the New York Islanders from 1961 until 1978–79.
+Edwin Vernon Westfall (born September 19, 1940) is a Canadian former professional ice hockey player who played 18 seasons in the National Hockey League (NHL) with the Boston Bruins and New York Islanders from 1961 until 1979.
 Notable as a defensive specialist often tasked with defending against the star scorers of opposing teams, Westfall played most of his career as a right wing, although he played stints on defence in his earlier years and at centre in his later years.
-After his playing career ended, he became a color commentator on Islanders' broadcasts until 1998 when he retired from that position.
+After his playing career ended, he became a color commentator on Islanders' broadcasts until 1998.

 Playing career

 He played his junior hockey with the Barrie Flyers and Niagara Falls Flyers, and started his professional career with the Kingston Frontenacs.
-By 1961 he joined the Bruins, although he had stints the next two years with the Frontenacs and the Providence Reds of the American Hockey League (AHL).
-By 1966, he was firmly ensconced on Boston's checking line.
+By 1961 he joined the Bruins.